 Additional supporting consultants, including cost consultancy, project management and exhibition design, will be procured separately.

-The competition is being run in accordance with the procurement requirements of the NSW Government and has been formally endorsed by the Australian Institute of Architects.
-The competition is being managed by independent competition specialists Malcolm Reading Consultants.
+The competition was run in accordance with the procurement requirements of the NSW Government and was formally endorsed by the Australian Institute of Architects.
+The competition was managed by independent competition specialists Malcolm Reading Consultants.

-The competition jury will be chaired by Naomi Milgrom AO.
+The competition jury was chaired by Naomi Milgrom AO.

-Create Infrastructure is seeking a creative and highly-experienced team, which is led by either a local or international architect with experience and demonstrated capability as a lead architect on a built project of comparable complexity and program of at least AUD $200M.
+Create Infrastructure sought a creative and highly-experienced team, led by either a local or international architect with experience and demonstrated capability as a lead architect on a built project of comparable complexity and program of at least AUD $200M.
 Competitors were asked to demonstrate their eligibility as part of the stage one submittal.
-This example project did not need not be a museum or cultural facility.
+This example project did not need to be a museum or cultural facility.

-If a firm could not partner with an architectural firm that has the experience and demonstrated capability as a lead architect on a built project of comparable complexity and program of at least AUD $200M. the firm was required to articulate to the shortlisting panel the reason why they believe they can deliver a buildable, memorable facility exemplifying design excellence within the construction budget for the base building, public realm and pedestrian bridge (set at AUD $400M) and provide evidence.
-The shortlisting panel will determine if this criterion has been met.
+If a firm could not partner with an architectural firm that has the experience and demonstrated capability as a lead architect on a built project of comparable complexity and program of at least AUD $200M, the firm was required to articulate to the shortlisting panel the reason why they believed they could deliver a buildable, memorable facility exemplifying design excellence within the construction budget for the base building, public realm and pedestrian bridge (set at AUD $400M) and provide evidence.
+The shortlisting panel determined if this criterion had been met.